MelloSec/ButtBoss/README.md

 # ButtBoss
-## A True Delight - The Kind of Malware you can live with.
+## The Kind of Malware you can live with.

-### Replaces everything on your desktop with random shots of butts.
-It will uninstall itself within 24 hours, but has a persistence mechanism that will schedule its re-install every X days between 7-25
+### Backs up and replaces everything on your desktop with random shots of butts.
+It will uninstall itself within 24 hours, but has a persistence mechanism that will schedule its re-install every X days between 7-25.
+Left that section commented out... because your buttboss is nothing but responsible.
+Eat it.